Death Mask of Pakal the Great

-When it was discovered in 1952 during an excavation of the Temple of Inscriptions in the ruined Mayan city of Palenque (modern-day Mexico), this intricate jade death mask had been lying in a darkened tomb chamber for over a thousand years, covering a skull.
-Inscriptions on the walls indicated that the skull belonged to none other than the Mayan king K’inich Janaab’ Pakal, known today as Pakal the Great.
+When it was discovered in 1952 during an excavation of the Temple of Inscriptions in the ruined Maya city of Palenque (in the modern-day Mexican state of Chiapas), this intricate jade death mask had been lying in a darkened tomb chamber for over a thousand years, covering a skull.
+Inscriptions on the walls indicated that the skull belonged to none other than the Maya ajaw (ruler or king) K’inich Janaab’ Pakal, known today as Pakal the Great.

-For much of his long 68-year reign during the 7th century, the Mayan king Pakal (meaning “Sun Shield”) was the most powerful person in the entire Americas.
+For much of his long 68-year reign during the 7th century, Pakal (often called “Sun Shield” before his name was name was securely deciphered) was the most powerful person in the entire Americas.
 But despite the lofty status he held in the twilight of his life, he began his rule as an unlikely and underestimated leader.

 This military victory gave the rising kingdom some respite from fighting, as its enemies were ever afterward wary of declaring war on the king.
 His reign was far from free of conflict, but the city would never again be directly attacked or be besieged during the lifetime of Pakal.
 The king lived to a remarkable 80 years of age and ruled for 68 of those years, one of the longest reigns in human history.

 Over a thousand years later, this striking funerary mask was found inside the sarcophagus of the Pakal the Great during the excavation of a tunnel under the Temple of Inscriptions pyramid at Palenque.
 It is now on display inside a superb recreation of Pakal’s tomb at the National Museum of Anthropology in Mexico City.

 Know Before You Go